yanickrochon/sql-filter/README.md

 ## Dislaimer

-This module is not complete, and will be available and documented, soon!
+This module is still in development, and the first major version should be released soon!
+While the generated queries should be optimal, more tests are required against various data types and structures.

 ## Install